TobyX-Corp/phantom-react/docs/importing-assets.md

 Audio formats: 'aac', 'aiff', 'caf', 'm4a', 'mp3', 'wav'

-In addition, Viro adds support for 3D object assets:
+In addition, Phantom adds support for 3D object assets:

-3D Object formats: obj, mtl, vrx (Viro Custom 3d model format), gltf, glb, bin, arobject
+3D Object formats: obj, mtl, vrx (Phantom Custom 3d model format), gltf, glb, bin, arobject

-?> Viro adds support for these formats only for projects created through the react-viro-cli script.
+?> Phantom adds support for these formats only for projects created through the phantom-react-cli script.
 For projects not created with this script, these formats must be added manually, as per the next section.

 ## Adding Asset Types